-Kathy has wanted to teach for as long as she remembers.
+Kathy has wanted to teach for as long as she can remember.
 She was an exceptional teacher from the start.
-She had graduated from BYU with an elementary education major and a music minor.
-Teaching jobs were hard to find at graduation time and she ended up teaching in central Los Angeles (Watts).
+She graduated from BYU with a major in elementary education and a minor in music.
+Teaching jobs were hard to find at graduation, so she taught in central Los Angeles (Watts).
 On her first day on the job at 122nd Street School, she was writing on the chalkboard when a large rock hit the chalkboard just above her head.
 She turned around and said, "Someone is a lousy shot."
-The class laughed and the student who tried to create intimidation and fear had failed.
-At PE that day she had the class practice throwing.
-They considered her to be gutsy and they had a great year together.
-Yes, she was scared but she didn't let them know it.
+They were stunned at first, then laughed, and the student who tried to create intimidation and fear had failed.
+At PE that day, she had the class practice throwing.
+They considered her to be gutsy, and they had a great year together.
+Yes, she was scared, but she didn't let them know.
 She was teaching a combination fifth-sixth grade class, but testing showed her class average reading level was just above first grade.
-She set aside the classroom books and taught them starting from where they each were.
-At the end of the year, she was disappointed that they averaged just above the second-grade level of reading.
-Then someone pointed out that for the first time in their lives they had academically advanced a year, during a year.
+She set aside the classroom books and taught them, starting from where they each were.
+At the end of the year, she was disappointed that they averaged just above the second-grade reading level.
+Then, the vice principal pointed out that for the first time in their lives, they had academically advanced a year during a year.
 This teaching experience began a love for reaching impoverished students that lasted for her life.
 She has always sought out the students at the bottom, hoping to show them the way to the top.

-Kathy and I were both completely committed to our faith, and we both knew the only place to be married was in the temple of The Church of Jesus Christ of Latter-day Saints where your marriage is not only given until death but throughout eternity.
-We wanted this for us and we knew this was what the Lord wanted for us.
-A temple marriage requires a commitment to live by the highest standards of our faith including the law of chastity, meaning no physical intimacy until after marriage.
-Kathy was in her first year of teaching in inner city Los Angeles at a challenging school in Watts.
-She did not want to add adjusting to a new marriage to that challenge, so we decided to wait until the school year was over eight months later to be married.
-We had to be so careful so we would not fall short of Church standards and endanger our marriage in the temple where we knew the Lord wanted us to marry.
+Kathy and I were completely committed to our faith, and we knew the only place to be married was in the temple of The Church of Jesus Christ of Latter-day Saints, where your marriage is for eternity.
+There is no "until death do you part."
+We wanted this for us, and we knew this was what the Lord wanted for us.
+A temple marriage requires a commitment to live by the highest standards of our faith, including the law of chastity, meaning no physical intimacy until after marriage.
+Kathy was in her first year of teaching in inner-city Los Angeles at a challenging school in Watts.
+She could not add adjusting to a new marriage to that challenge, so we decided to wait until the school year was over eight months later to be married.
+We had to be careful not to fall short of Church standards and endanger our marriage in the temple, where we knew the Lord wanted us to marry.
 The covenants made in the temple have helped carry us through the difficult times that were to come.
 We were married on my dad's birthday, July 14, 1973.

 Powered by GoDaddy